Heart Blood Tests (Cardiac Testing)

 Before and After a Cardiac Blood Test

-You will be asked to sustain from eating or drinking anything apart from water, for 12 to 14 hours before the test to make sure the results are accurate.
+You will be asked to refrain from eating or drinking anything apart from water, for 12 to 14 hours before the test to make sure the results are accurate.

-The blood will be drawn from a vein in your arm usually and sent to the laboratory for analysis.
-You should be able to carry on your day as normal following your test.
+The blood will be drawn from a vein usually in your arm and sent to the laboratory for analysis.
+You should be able to carry on with your day as normal following your test.